-Entries on the 2010 Top 25 were selected using two primary criteria: weakness prevalence and importance.
+Entries on the 2011 Top 25 were selected using three primary criteria: weakness prevalence, importance, and likelihood of exploit.

 Prevalence

 Prevalence is effectively an average of values that were provided by voting contributors to the 2010 Top 25 list.
 This reflects the voter's assessment of how often the issue is encountered in their environment.
 For example, software vendors evaluated prevalence relative to their own software; consultants evaluated prevalence based on their experience in evaluating other people's software.